ChimeHQ/LanguageServerProtocol/README.md

 ## Extra Features

-For the most part, this library strives to be a straightfoward version of the spec in Swift.
+For the most part, this library strives to be a straightforward version of the spec in Swift.
 There are a few places, however, where it just makes sense to pull in some extra functionality.

 - `Snippet`: makes it easier to interpret the contents of completion results
 - `SemanticTokensClient`: helps to consume Semantic Token information